Secretariat (horse): 1973: Three-year-old season

-In January 1973, Christopher Chenery, the founder of Meadow Stable, died and the taxes on his estate forced his daughter Penny to consider selling Secretariat.
-Together with Claiborne Farm, she instead managed to syndicate the horse, selling 32 shares worth $190,000 each for a total of $6.08 million, a world syndication record at the time, surpassing the previous record for Nijinsky who was syndicated for $5.44 million in 1970.
+In January 1973, Christopher Chenery, the founder of Meadow Stables, died and the taxes on his estate forced his daughter Penny to consider selling Secretariat.
+Together with of Claiborne Farm, she instead managed to syndicate the horse, selling 32 shares worth $190,000 each for a total of $6.08 million, a world syndication record at the time, surpassing the previous record for Nijinsky who was syndicated for $5.44 million in 1970.
 Hancock said the sale was easy, citing Secretariat's two-year-old performance, breeding, and appearance.
 "He's, well, he's a hell of a horse."
 Chenery retained four shares in the horse and would have complete control over his three-year-old racing campaign, but agreed that he would be retired at the end of the year.

 Secretariat wintered in Florida but did not race until March 17, 1973, in the Bay Shore Stakes at Aqueduct, where he went off as the heavy favorite.
 As the trainer of one of his opponents put it, "The only chance we have is if he falls down."
 Racing boxed in by horses on each side, Turcotte decided to go through a narrow gap between horses rather than try to circle the field.
 Secretariat broke free and won easily, but one of the other jockeys claimed that Secretariat had committed a foul going through the hole.
 The stewards reviewed photos from the race and determined that Secretariat was actually on the receiving end of a bump, so let the result stand.
 The Bay Shore established that Secretariat had improved over the winter and that he could also handle adversity.